30-Minute Sesame Chicken Noodle Stir-Fry

 - Add the remaining 2 tablespoons oil to the saute pan, and increase heat to high.
 Add broccoli, carrots, bell pepper and mushrooms, and saute for 5 minutes, or until they reach your desired level of softness.

-- Add in the collard greens, sauce, cooked chicken, and immediately stir to combine.
-Continue cooking for 2 minute, stirring frequently, until the greens have wilted a bit.
+- Add in the collard greens, sauce, cooked chicken, noodles, and immediately toss to combine.
+Continue cooking for 2 minutes, stirring frequently, until the greens have wilted a bit.

 - Remove from heat and serve immediately, garnished with your desired toppings.

 To Make The Stir-Fry Sauce:

 - Whisk all ingredients together until combined.
 Then whisk in as much chili garlic sauce as you’d like.

 *You could really use just about any mushrooms here — baby bella, white button, shiitakes, or a combination!

 **Feel free to sub in whatever greens you have on hand here — fresh spinach, kale, chard, or mustard greens.